DJ Olive

-DJ Olive (born Gregor Asch) is an American disc jockey and turntablist.
+Gregor Asch' (born ca. 1961), better known by the stage names DJ Olive and The Audio Janitor; is an American disc jockey and turntablist.

 He is known for producing music generally in the electronic genre, with strong influences of dub, and free improvisation styles.
 He is widely credited with coining of the term "Illbient" in 1994.
 He was a founding member of the immersionist group Lalalandia Entertainment Research Corporation in 1991.

 DJ Olive is a member of We, Lunchbox and Liminal.
 He has also collaborated with Kim Gordon, Ikue Mori, William Hooker, Zeena Parkins, Uri Caine, Medeski Martin and Wood, Dave Douglas, and various others.